dre1597/BasicProjectsWeb/README.md

 # BasicProjectsWeb
-Repository for my basic projects of HTML/CSS/JS.
+Repository for basic projects of HTML/CSS/JS from Alura.